 More information about the PRS Alternative Dispute Resolution service

 All property agents and professionals that carry out estate, lettings and property management work in the property industry have a legal responsibility to join an authorised redress scheme.
-The Property Redress Scheme (PRS) is authorised by the Department for Levelling Up, Housing and Communities (DLUHC) and the National Trading Standards Estate and Letting Agent Team (NTSELAT) to provide redress for estate, lettings and property management agents.
+The Property Redress Scheme (PRS) is authorised by the Ministry of Housing, Communities and Local Government (MHCLG) and National Trading Standards Estate and Letting Agent Team (NTSEALT) to provide redress for estate, lettings and property management agents.

 Find out more by visiting https://www.theprs.co.uk/PropertyAgent